khrynczenko/blog/content/posts/post-2021-03-30-arm-assembly-1.md

 ldr <dest> <source>`
 ```

 `str` stores data in memory.
-This one the first operand acts as a value
+In this instruction the first operand acts as a
-that we want to store in the second operand.
+value that we want to store in the second operand.
+Essentially the first
+operand becomes a source, while the second one becomes a destination.

 ```arm32
 str r1, [r0] // At address which was in r0 now will be value from r1